-Where we are a Data Processor, for example, where we process our client's clients' data, we must report the data breach to the Data Controller (here, our client) immediately.
+Where we are a Data Processor, for example, where we process our client's clients' data, we must report the data breach to the Data Controller (here, our client) without undue delay.
 It is then for the Data Controller to decide whether to report the breach to ICO, or to the Data Subjects.